 Romantik in der Kunst der

 Gegenwart.
-Die Sammlung Murken
+Die Sammlung Murken,

 Zeppelin Museum, Friedrichshafen;